decentralized-identity/trust-establishment/spec/spec.md

 ## Document Integrity

 [[ref:Trust Establishment Documents]] may fit into any number of embed targets – verifiable wrappers or embedded proofing formats - to enable data integrity.
-This specification takes no position on which means are suitable to provide integrity of [[ref:Trust Establishment Documents]] or [[ref:Topics]], however provide a number of examples for convenience.
+This specification takes no position on which means are suitable to provide integrity of [[ref:Trust Establishment Documents]] or [[ref:Topics]]; the examples it provides should be taken as illustrative rather than normative in regards to those decisions at higher layers.

 ::: warning Interoperability Notice
 This specification details only a data model rather than a complete syntax and is therefore insufficient for coordinating interoperability across implementations.